Support & Feedback

 -

-Yes!
 After you complete a game, all student texts are saved under the "Student Texts" section in the portal, allowing you to review and manage their texts.

 The fun doesn’t have to stop when the game ends!
 Students often want to continue working on their texts, so we recommend incorporating their writing into class activities for further improvement.